anvilproject/anvil-portal/content/learn/training/workshop-videos.md

 ---
-title: "Workshop Recordings"
+title: "Workshop Videos"
 author: "AnVIL"
 description: "A list of workshops and conferences with recorded proceedings featuring AnVIL tools and components."
 ---

-# Training Workshops
+# Workshop Videos

 The workshops listed below have been recorded and posted to YouTube.
 Please see the individual workshops for links to the videos and slides.